izgwein/WD-Finals/readme.md

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->
-Description of the project in details.

-Guiding Question:
-- What is the project
-- Whats the purpose
-- What are key components
-- What technology used and how it is used
+This project is a compilation of what I have learning throughout the course.
+It consists of building an HTML website and designing it using CSS and Javascript.

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
 - MultiPage Website/Single Page Website
-- Parallax transition
+- Vanilla Javascript
+- Animation using Javascript
+- Animation using CSS Keyframes
-- Transactional
+- Layouting and Designing

 ### Technology
 <!-- TODO: List of Technology Used -->